 .
 Learn More

-Beyond Science and Decisions: From Problem Formulation to Dose-Response Assessment Workshop XIII
+Beyond Science and Decisions: From Problem Formulation to Dose-Response Assessment Workshop XIV

 Since 2010, the Alliance for Risk Assessment (ARA) has sponsored a workshop series titled Beyond Science & Decisions: From Problem Formulation to Comprehensive Risk Assessment.
 Building on the ideas of the National Academy of Sciences' (NAS) Science & Decisions: Advancing Risk Assessment (2009), twelve previous workshops brought together over 60 organizations seeking to advance the NAS recommendations.